OLED vs LED TV

-LED TVs use an LED backlight to illuminate the screen, and there are three types: edge-lit, direct-lit, and full array.
+LED TVs use LCD display technology and an LED backlight to illuminate the screen.
+There are three types of LED backlight: edge-lit, direct-lit, and full array.

 The backlight means that LED TVs can get very bright, so the picture looks vivid even with room lights on.

 Some high-performance LED TVs use "quantum dots" to increase brightness and color range.

 OLED TVs don't require a backlight because every pixel is self-illuminating.

 Because every OLED pixel can switch off completely, these TVs can produce absolute black and infinite contrast.
 OLED TVs tend to look best in a dim or darkened room.

 OLED TVs provide much wider viewing angles than LED TVs, which lose picture contrast and color as you move away from directly in front of the screen.

 Most TVs sold today are based on LCD screen technology.
 Because these sets use an LED backlight we often refer to them as LED LCD TVs, or just LED TVs.

 OLED is a competing TV technology that produces exceptional picture quality and is gaining in popularity.

 This article will explain the differences between these two TV types and talk about why you might choose one or the other.